alainkaegi/pythonorama/oop/magic.md

         self.imag = i
 ```

-With this definition, if you create an instance of a complex number and tried to print its value
+With this definition, if you create an instance of a complex number and try to print its value
 ```python
 c = Complex(1.0, 1.0)
 print(c)